El-Obeid: Climate

+El-Obeid has a hot semi-desert climate (Köppen: BSh), bordering upon a hot desert climate (BWh), despite receiving over 400 mm of rain, owing to the extremely high potential evapotranspiration.
+Temperatures are coolest in December and January and are hottest from April to June.
+A wet season lasts from June to September with moderate rainfall and relatively high humidity.
+The period from November to April is almost completely dry, with very low humidity.

 Sports

-As of 2015, the Sudanese Premier League team Al-Hilal SC (Al-Ubayyid) plays in El-Obeid.
+As of 2015, the Sudanese Premier League team Al-Hilal SC (Al-Ubayyid), led by Boushra Adam, plays in El-Obeid.

 Religion

 The town is predominantly Muslim.
 However, it is also the seat of a Roman Catholic Diocese, which is the only other one in Sudan next to Khartoum since the partition in 2011, and of an Anglican Bishopric.

 The Catholic Cathedral of Our Lady Queen of Africa in El-Obeid is considered to be one of the largest and oldest churches in Sudan.
 It was founded in 1872 by Daniele Comboni, an Italian Roman Catholic bishop, who worked for the Catholic missions in Sudan between 1858 and his death in Khartoum in 1881.
 The present building was constructed between 1961 and 1964 in Italian style.